 Storage tips

 If you have leftovers, let the veggies cool to room temperature before storing them.
 Place them in an airtight container and keep them in the fridge for up to two days.
+To reheat, spread them on a baking sheet and warm in the oven until hot.
+Avoid microwaving if possible, since the veggies stay crispier in the oven.

 Southern farewell

 Broiled Veggies may be simple, but they bring big flavor to any Southern meal.
-They remind me of Sunday suppers where vegetables had their own proud place on the table.
+They remind me of Sunday suppers where vegetables had their own proud place on the table, and I hope you enjoy making them as much as I do.
+Try them for your next family meal, you'll see how quickly they become a favorite.

 Broiled Veggies